olejardamir/Hanoi/README.md

 - no disc to be placed on top of a smaller disc

 ## Technology stack
 The programing language of choice is Java.
 The framework of choice is called Ninja Framework.
 Ninja was used for its simplicity, representing a Swiss-army knife of the RESTful microservices.
 Simplicity is its power, and it was chosen instead of the popular frameworks such as Spring-boot (although the logic is the same).
-Furthermore, there was no need to use any databaess, and all POJOs are loosely coupled and existing for the session.
-Within the Ninja Framework, the server is Jetty, dependency injection and singletons are Google classes, while JUnit was used for the test-cases.
+Furthermore, there was no need to use any databaess, and all POJOs are loosely coupled, existing only for the session.
 The connection management and everything else is done by Ninja Framework.
+No filters or session data is used.
+Server is Jetty, dependency injection and singletons are Google classes, while JUnit was used for the test-cases.
 All requests are POST requests to HTTP at localhost:8080.
 For manual testing, you may use CURL or POSTMAN.

-## Installing
+## Installing and Running
 For the purpose of this document, a new and a fresh Linux has been placed into a Virtual Machine.
 The version is Linux Mint linuxmint-20-cinnamon-64bit.